techacharya/Cources/linux/theory/user-management/user-management.md

      - **_Regular User_**
   2. **Service User or System User**

+**_Superuser or root User_** <br>
+The _superuser or root_ user is a king of linux system and is automatically created during the installation.
+It administrats the whole linux system and can access any service or resource in the linux sysytem.
+It has the highest privilege and should be used only for administrative purpose not for daily routine activities.
+The **_root_** user can't be deleted, if requir can be disabled.

+**_Regular User_** <br>
+This is a normal user and can be created as many as required post linux system installation.
+It has moderate privilege and intended to daily routine activities.
+Regular user can perform only the tasks for which it is allowed and can access only those files and services for which it is authorized.
+As per requirement, it can be disabled or deleted.

 ![Unix Users](../../images/user-group-mgmt/unix-users.jpeg)

   - Each user is associated with a _Unique numerical Identification Number_ which, is a user identification **_(UID)_**.